azdonald/azdonald.github.io/_posts/2018-01-07-Last-year-review.md

 I also hope to write more frequently.

-Cheers to a bliss 2018.
+Cheers to a blissful 2018.